 (16) To provide for calling forth the National Guard to execute the laws of this Federation, augment the Armed Forces, suppress insurrections, and repel invasions.

-(17) To provide for organizing, arming, and disciplining the National Guard, and for governing such part of them as may be employed in national service; reserving to the States, respectively, the appointment of the officers, and the authority of training the National Guard according to the discipline prescribed by Congress.
-When not in national service the National Guard shall be subject to the orders of the Governors of the several States.
+(17) To provide for organizing, arming, and disciplining the National Guard, and for governing such part of them as may be employed in Federal service; reserving to the States, respectively, the appointment of the officers, and the authority of training the National Guard according to the discipline prescribed by Congress.
+When not in Federal service the National Guard shall be subject to the orders of the Governors of the several States.

-(18) To fund a system of tax free pensions and allowances, burial benefits, and service-related medical care and domiciliaries for retired members of the Armed Forces, and the National Guard or members of the State Militias who are killed or injured while in national service, and honorably discharged veterans with service-connected injuries.
+(18) To fund a system of tax free pensions and allowances, burial benefits, and service-related medical care and domiciliaries for retired members of the Armed Forces, and the National Guard or members of the State Militias who are killed or injured while in Federal service, and honorably discharged veterans with service-connected injuries.

 (19) To exercise exclusive legislation, in all cases whatsoever, over such District (not exceeding ten miles square) as may, by cession of one or more States, and the acceptance of Congress, become the Seat of the Federation and shall consist only of property owned or leased by this Federation.
 And to exercise like authority over all places purchased with the consent of the Legislature of the State in which the same shall be, for the erection of military installations and other needful facilities and buildings.
 This Federation shall never own title to any property that is not specifically provided for by this Constitution without the consent of the State where same is located.